jfriesne/audiomove/README.txt

 1) Launch AudioMove by double clicking its icon

 2) Choose your desired output settings from the combo boxes at the top of the window.
-You may choose the output files' format (WAV, AIFF, FLAC, OGG, or "Same as Source File"), their sampling rate, and the quality of the sample-rate conversion ("Good", "Better", or "Best").
+You may choose the output files' format (WAV, AIFF, FLAC, OGG, etc, or "Same as Source File"), their sampling rate, and the quality of the sample-rate conversion ("Good", "Better", or "Best").
 Higher quality sample rate conversion takes longer, but the result sounds slightly better.

 3) Click the "Destination Folder" button and choose the folder that you want AudioMove to write its output files to.
 Or if you prefer to do in-place conversions (where the output file replaces the input file) click the "Convert Files In-Place" checkbox.
 (Warning:  be careful with in-place conversions, since your original input files will be replaced by the output files and won't be recoverable later if you change your mind!)